zenaan/iqnets/README.md

 IQNets by design are/is founded on the following technical computer networking principles:

  - packet switched (initially UDP)
- - chaff filled (by peer negotiation per end user configuration)
+ - chaff filled (by peer negotiation per end user configuration) - this is network bandwidth and latency normalization, but also includes packet size normalization
  - end-user node routed (no directory authorities)
  - friend to friend for primary trust, but allowing "unknown" nodes per config
- - privacy enhancing (every claim of guaranteed "anonymity" is asking end users to decieve themselves and thereby put themselves at risk)
+ - privacy enhancing (every claim of guaranteed "anonymity" is asking end users to deceive themselves and thereby put themselves at potentially great personal risk)
  - communications networks
  - for all types of digital communications - tweets to torrents, web browsing to phone calls